Ren Short: Founder, Creative Director & Musical Director

 Ellie Snow: Artistic Director & Theatre Director

-Ellie joined OmniArts in March 2018.
-She is the lead practitioner for Queer Creatives, a group which she designed and developed for OmniArts.
+Ellie joined OmniArts in March 2018 and is the lead practitioner for Queer Creatives, a group in which was formed from her own research and practice.

-Ellie has a BA Hons in Drama and Performance from the University of Portsmouth and has been acting since 2010.
-She is a multi-award nominated actress, recognised both nationally and internationally for short films including winning Best Drama in the Rode Reel short film competition.
+Ellie has a BA Hons in Drama and Performance from the University of Portsmouth and has strong experience in theatre facilitation.

 “It is an honour to be able to be a part of giving new and exciting performing opportunities to the next generation”